tammy jo schoppet

 Wheel-thrown clay is a beautiful metaphor for the ebb and flow of our lives.
 A simple mound of clay is formed into a vessel, and gains strength when put through the fires of a kiln (or life).
 The potter has formed it, uniquely individual with a specific purpose in mind.
 Being that we are made up of the same elements found in the earth, and pottery being the chosen example the Creator uses to describe our existence, there is a connection that is undeniably surreal.

 In 2016, to celebrate the 5 year anniversary of the life changing project, I published each “before & after” photo and my daily journal notes in a book, “365 Days of Clay Cups” A Cup – A Day – A Year.
-I continue to exploring clay and enjoy sharing my learning journeys through YouTube projects.
+I continue exploring clay and enjoy sharing my learning journeys through YouTube projects.
 Why I will always be a “Hobby Potter”

-Beauty to me is “Perfectly Imperfect”…The love of a perfect form inter-mingled with different organic imperfections, are what I hope to convey throughout my work.
+Beauty to me is “Perfectly Imperfect”…The love of a perfect form inter-mingled with different organic imperfections are what I hope to convey whether it’s handbuilt or wheel thrown.
 We as people are all “brokenly beautiful”, not a single one of us comes through life without challenges as they help us grow.
 I enjoy making the connections of healing through clay, because I believe God allowed me to physically and emotionally heal through this hobby.
-Past imperfections may leave scars, but can be healed into something more beautiful!
+Past imperfections may leave scars, but can be transformed into something stronger and more beautiful!